afrind/draft-rush/draft-kpugin-rush.md

 QUIC stream, choses starting frame ID and sends `Connect` frame
 {{connect-frame}} over that stream.
 This stream is called the Connect Stream.

-The client sends `mode of operation` setting in `Connect` frame payload, format of the payload is `TBD`.
+The client sends `mode of operation` setting in `Connect` frame {{connect-frame}} payload.

-One connection SHOULD only be used to send one video.
+One connection SHOULD only be used to send one media stream, for now 1 video and 1 audio track are supported.
+In the future we could send multiple tracks per stream.

 ## Sending Video Data

 The client can choose to wait for the `ConnectAck` frame {{connect-ack-frame}}
-or it can start sending data immediately after sending the `Connect` frame.
+or it can start optimistically sending data immediately after sending the `Connect` frame.

 A track is a logical organization of the data, for example, video can have one video track, and two audio tracks (for two languages).
 The client can send data